omidreyhani/quickstart/README.md

-# a clone of Angular QuickStart Source
+# A clone of Angular QuickStart Source